 Brick-and-mortar stores generally need to close at some point each day.
 This costs them the business of customers who have to work during their usual hours or otherwise aren’t able to make it.
 An online store is always open.

 There are tons of smaller advantages of ecommerce and a few other risks, but these are the most important.
-We personally find that the advantages make it more than worth it—we’ve been very successful selling online with our Car Part Kings brand.
+We personally find that the advantages make it more than worth it—we’ve been very successful selling online with a number of ecommerce brands.

 For tips on launching your ecommerce venture, read How to Sell on Amazon for Beginners, Selling on eBay for Beginners, or our guide on how to create an online store.
 And don’t forget to provide great ecommerce customer service from day one!